-By the time Blue October began prepping for their third album, 2003's History for Sale, guitarist Coulter had left the group and CB Hudson (guitar/vocals) had been added.
-The band itself had also left Universal for Brando Records.
-The album's first single, "Calling You," became a Top 40 hit thanks to its inclusion on the American Wedding soundtrack, and Universal re-signed the band in the wake of such newfound success.
-The live CD/DVD package Argue with a Tree was released in February 2005, following 18 months of touring.
-Noveskey briefly left the band shortly thereafter, but returned in time to record Blue October's first studio album in three years, Foiled, which was issued in April 2006 and went platinum one year later.
+By the time Blue October began prepping for their third album, 2003's History for Sale, C.B.
+Hudson (guitar/vocals) had been added to the lineup.
+The album's first single, "Calling You," became a Top 40 hit thanks to its inclusion on the American Wedding soundtrack, and the album earned many positive reviews.
+The live CD/DVD package Argue with a Tree was released in 2004, following 18 months of touring.
+Noveskey had briefly left the band for health reasons in 2002, but he returned in time to record Blue October's first studio album in three years, Foiled, which was issued in April 2006 and went platinum one year later.
 Before the band went on tour with Yellowcard in September 2007, Universal/Motown released Foiled for the Last Time, a two-disc set consisting of a full version of Foiled, 14 newly recorded songs performed live, and several alternative remixes.

-Recording sessions for another studio album, Approaching Normal, commenced in mid-2008 with producer Steve Lillywhite, and the finished product appeared early the following year.
+Recording sessions for the band's fifth studio album, Approaching Normal, commenced in mid-2008 with producer Steve Lillywhite, and the finished product appeared early the following year.
 The tour in support of the album was cut short due to the eventually openly discussed mental health issues of their frontman.
 They returned with two albums in 2011, Ugly Side: An Acoustic Evening with Blue October (recorded live in Austin, Dallas, and Houston) and the darker Any Man in America, made during Justin Furstenfeld's divorce and loss of child custodial rights.
 After his seeking treatment including rehab, the group's seventh studio album, the PledgeMusic-funded Sway, followed in 2013.
-In 2014, Furstenfeld recorded and released a solo voice-and-guitar live album titled Songs from an Open Book, which included stage banter about his personal struggles.
-The full band reassembled for Blue October's second concert film with the live album Things We Do at Night (Live from Texas), which was recorded at the Dallas House of Blues in November 2014 and released a year later.
+In 2014, Furstenfeld recorded and released a solo voice-and-guitar album titled Songs from an Open Book, which included his versions of songs by either Blue October or the Last Wish (his first group).
+The full band reassembled for Blue October's second concert film, Things We Do at Night (Live from Texas), which was recorded at the Dallas House of Blues in November 2014 and released a year later.